 The arch is a monument to the Westward Expansion of the United States during the nineteenth century.
 It was designed by the American-Finnish architect Eero Saarinen.
 The arch contains a tram system that leads to an observation deck at the top.

 Fallingwater — Mill Run, Pennsylvania, USA

 Fallingwater was designed in 1935 by one of the greatest architects, Frank Lloyd Wright.
 It’s not a general structure but, in fact, a private home.
 It was to serve as a weekend retreat for Liliane Kaufmann and her husband, Edgar J. Kaufmann, Sr.

 The famous structure was built partly over a waterfall, hence the name.
 Fallingwater was designated a National Historic Landmark in 1966, and Time magazine called it Frank Lloyd Wright’s “most beautiful job.”

 Golden Gate Bridge

 The Golden Gate Bridge is the most photographed in the world and links the city of San Francisco to Marin County.
-It has also been named one of the Wonders of the Modern World by the American Society of Civil Engineers.
+It was named one of the Wonders of the Modern World by the American Society of Civil Engineers.